 The Stuart Chair in Science Communication was established with the intention of developing New Zealand’s first tertiary-based centre devoted to the communication of science.
 In 2008, the University of Otago’s Centre for Science Communication was opened in its own premises at 303a Great King Street, Dunedin.
-The Centre offers a brand new masters degree, a Master of Science Communication (MSciComm), that is available in three specializations: filmmaking, writing and popularizing science (the latter stream concentrates especially on online digital media and public exhibitions).
+The Centre offers a new masters degree − a Master of Science Communication (MSciComm) − available in one three specializations: filmmaking, writing and popularizing science (the latter stream concentrates especially on online digital media and public exhibitions).

-The Centre was successful in exceeding our projections and attracting an initial intake of 28 Masters students.
-Overnight, based on student numbers, we had become one of the largest postgraduate facilities in the world devoted to science communication.
-Subsequently numbers of students have increased to about 60 postgraduate students at any one time.
-In 2010, we had 24 students submit their Masters theses, making our MSciComm programme the third most popular (and productive) Masters programme at the University of Otago after the MSc and MA degree programmes.
+The CSC exceeded initial projections and attracted an intake of 28 Masters students its first year.
+Overnight, based on student numbers, the Centre became one of the largest postgraduate facilities in the world devoted to science communication.
+Since the introduction of this innovative degree offering, our MSciComm programme has consistently been one of the most popular (and productive) Masters programmes at the University of Otago.

 Distinguished Communicator Lecture Series